micah-newsum/micah-newsum.github.io/README.md

   - [REST API Testing](#rest-api-testing)

 #### The Four Pillars of Object-Oriented Programming
-Object-Oriented Programming (OOP) is a programming paradign centered around the concept of "objects," which represent real-world entities, or abstract concepts.
+Object-Oriented Programming (OOP) is a programming paradigm centered around the concept of "objects," which represent real-world entities, or abstract concepts.
 The four pillars of OOP are encapsulation, inheritance, polymorphism, and abstraction.
-The pillars lay the foundation for creating modular, resuable, and maintainable code.
+These pillars lay the foundation for creating modular, resuable, and maintainable code.
 #### Encapsulation
 Encapsulation is the bundling of data (attributes) and methods (functions) that operate on the data into a single unit or class.
 It restricts direct access to an object's components to prevent unintended consequences resulting from misuse of the methods and data.